WillTheFarmer/apache-logs-to-mysql/.github/INSTALL.md

 [mysqld]
 local-infile=1
 ```
-After those 3 steps the server should be good to go.
+After these 3 steps MySQL server should be good to go.

 ### 2. Settings.env steps
 First rename the settings.env file to .env